-Until a more comprehensive justification is evident, I actually can't conceptualise the justice at play in Egypt!
+Until a more comprehensive justification is evident, I actually can’t conceptualise the justice at play in Egypt!
+In July 2013, the Muslim Brotherhood faced its worst dramatic moment, something I considered as their rise and fall in the Egyptian politics, the climax today is far more dramatic.
 Could the world and particularly the great people of this cradle of civilisation unravel this mystery, please?

 In 2011, you, the great people of Egypt, came out in a mass protest to rebel against a dictator who wielded power over you for nearly three decades.
 By May of the same year, you charged him, along with his sons, Alaa and Gamal, for the death of anti-government protesters.
 On 2nd June 2012, you found him, along with his former Interior Minister, Habib Al-Adly, guilty of corruption and complicity in the murder of demonstrators, and you sentenced him to life imprisonment.
 On that, you felt justice had triumphed; you went back home to give the army a chance to chart a new course, to restore the dignity of the country.